stepchowfun/docuum/README.md

 ### Running Docuum in a Docker container

 If you prefer not to install Docuum on your system, you can run it in a container.
-To run it in the foreground:
+To run it in the foreground, you can use a command like the following:

 ```sh
 docker run \